morph-l2/morph-doc/docs/build-on-morph/developer-resources/5-how-to-run-a-validator-node.md

 ---
 ## Run a Morph Node

-This guide describes the approach to starting up a morph node.
+This guide describes the approach to starting up a morph validator node.
+If you haven't familiar with the validator duty, please refer to our [optimistic zkEVM design](../../how-morph-works/responsive-validity-proof/1-overview.md).

 We create the folder `~/.morph` as our home directory for the following example.

 ## Build executable binary